IlluminusLimited/pgdice/README.md

 ### Converting existing tables to partitioned tables

-__This should only be used on small tables and ONLY after you have tested it on a non-production copy of your production database.__
+__This should only be used on smallish tables and ONLY after you have tested it on a non-production copy of your production database.__
 In fact, you should just not do this in production.
 Schedule downtime or something and run it a few times on a copy of your database.
 Then practice restoring your database some more.